ShreeNiraula/osm/README.md

 Here are some key reasons why Nominatim is a great choice for your geocoding needs:

 - **Completely Free**: Nominatim is open-source, meaning you don't have to pay any licensing fees to use it, and you can modify it to suit your needs.
-- **Accurate and Up-to-Date**: It uses OpenStreetMap, which is constantly updated by contributors around the world, ensuring that the geographic data you’re working with is accurate and current.
+- **Accurate and Up-to-Date**: It uses Open Street Map, which is constantly updated by contributors around the world, ensuring that the geographic data you’re working with is accurate and current.
 - **Highly Customizable**: You can tweak the setup to focus on specific regions or change configurations to meet the needs of your application.
 - **Privacy-First**: By hosting your own instance of Nominatim, you maintain complete control over your data, offering you peace of mind in terms of privacy.
 - **Built for Scale**: Whether you're running a small app or handling a large number of requests, Nominatim is designed to scale easily, making it suitable for any project.